multi-build/multibuild/README.rst

 your tests, returning a non-zero error code for failure.
 The default ``install_run`` implementation calls the ``run_tests`` function, which you will likely define in ``config.sh``.
-See the examples below for examples of less and more complicateb builds, where the complicated builds override more of the default implementations.
+See the examples below for examples of less and more complicated builds, where the complicated builds override more of the default implementations.

 ********************